What’s in Sydney’s Backpack?

 The Prana Halle pants are great on and off the trail and feature three-way stretch fabric and a water-resistant coating.
 They’re comfortable, stylish, and they roll up in case the weather warms up and you want to convert them to capris.

 The real MVPs in my backpack are the trekking tights and trousers from Fjallraven.
-They are quite pricey but I have worn them on hundredds of hikes for thousands of miles in all kinds of terrains and for all kinds of distances so they are well worth the investment.
+They are quite pricey but I have worn them on hundreds of hikes for thousands of miles in all kinds of terrains and for all kinds of distances so they are well worth the investment.

 When I want a bit of support, I wear the trekking tights.
 I’m obsessed with how they fit, and how they make me feel secure.
 I have a bit of loose skin since losing weight after being diagnosed with Diabetes, so they make me feel like everything is contained.
 My favorite feature, however, is the Cordura on the butt.
 When you need to sit on trail, or a picnic table, or scramble up and over boulders or otherwise scoot around on your butt, you can do so knowing that the pants won’t snag.
 The tights feature an easy-access leg pocket perfect for your cell phone, a zippered leg pocket to keep some items secure, and a zippered hidden pocket in the waistband.
 That’s where I keep my chapstick.